daviddalpiaz/appliedstats/anova.md

 Here the sample means vary a lot around the overall sample mean, which is the solid grey line on the right panel.
 Within the groups there is variability, but it is still obvious that the sample means are very different.

-As a result, we we obtain a *large* test statistic, thus *small* p-value.
+As a result, we obtain a *large* test statistic, thus *small* p-value.

 - $F = 374.4469511$
 - $\text{p-value} = \ensuremath{1.6349862\times 10^{-33}}$